WarfaHa/-ORM-E-commerce-Back-End/README.md

 # (ORM) E-commerce-Back-End
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Built Sequelize Models to connect to MYSQL database, then using API Routes in Insomnia for each category, product, or tag.
+Built using Sequelize Models to connect to MYSQL database, then using API Routes in Insomnia for each category, product, or tag.

 ## Table of Contents
 * [Description](#description)